psemora/VRM-Programming-for-Robots-and-Manipulators/README.md

 # VRM

-This repository contains seminar paper and two projects of Programming for Robots and Manipulators course taught in Institute of automation and computer science, Faculty of mechanical engineering, BUT.
+This repository contains seminar paper and two projects of [Programming for Robots and Manipulators](https://www.fme.vutbr.cz/en/studenti/predmety/244447) course.